Top 10 Foods to Heal Leaky Gut

 Bone broth can be made from any animal with bones and the most popular soup bones include those of fish, chicken, turkey, beef, lamb and venison.
 The bones house a variety of powerful nutrients that become released when they are slowly simmered in water for a few hours.
 These nutrients include bone marrow which helps provide the raw materials for healthy blood cells and immune development (1, 2, 3, 4).

 Goal: Drink 8oz – 2x daily of either homemade (the best) or an organic store bought variety.
-This Epic Bone Broth is excellent for true pre-made bone broth.
+This Kettle & Fire Bone Broth is excellent for true pre-made bone broth.
 You can also find lower cost meat broths that aren’t as rich in collagen protein and glycosaminoglycans as bone broth, but still provide minerals for the body.
-I like Imagine Chicken broth
+I like Imagine Chicken broth.

-Goal: 3-4 tbsps of virgin coconut oil (or XCT oil) daily in shakes, smoothies, applied to the skin or used in cooking (and poured on food afterwards).
+Goal: 3–4 tbsps. of virgin coconut oil (or Keto Brain) daily in shakes, smoothies, applied to the skin or used in cooking (and poured on food afterwards).

 This contains all the benefits of coconut oil, but it also contains the coconut flour where all the fiber of the coconut is.
 The coconut fiber is a great prebiotic that helps to feed and support a healthy microbiome.